thiagosousaolist/sitespeed.io/docs/_posts/2021-11-12-video-tutorials.md

 ---

 # Video tutorials
-For a couple of years we have had a couple of short video tutorials that Jonathan and me (Peter) has made.
-We gonna redo them and we feel that now is the time for you to help us make more and better tutorials!
+For a couple of years we have had a couple of short video tutorials and we feel shoud have more of these!
+Help us to make them better and make it easier for users to use sitespeed.io!

-A couple of things:
+We want (short) video tutorials from you on how to use sitespeed.io:
+* Choose a [topic from the list](#topics-to-cover) or come up with a new one
 * Make the tutorial in English
 * If you want to sync with us first or need help with your setup, you can talk to us on [our Slack channel](https://sitespeedio.herokuapp.com) or in a [GitHub issue](https://github.com/sitespeedio/sitespeed.io/issues/new).
 * Follow our [code of conduct](https://github.com/sitespeedio/sitespeed.io/blob/main/CODE_OF_CONDUCT.md).
-* We need the original video (how to share it?)
+* Share the original video with us.

 ## What's in it for you?
-You will make it easier for people to use sitespeed.io.
-Sitespeed.io is open source, free, we believe in privacy, and ...

 You will get a special sticker pack with one exclusive sitespeed.io sticker!

 Here's an exmaple of some of our stickers: